warehouse-web/warehouse/src/pages/events/2020-01-30-launch-monument-issue-1-rozema-teunissen.md

 ---
 templateKey: event-post
-warehouseID: "WAREHOUSE #4.1"
+warehouseID: 'WAREHOUSE #4.1'
-title: "Launch Monument Issue #1 | Rozema/Teunissen"
+title: 'Launch Monument Issue #1 | Rozema/Teunissen'
 content:
   - type: text
     body: >-
-      With an installation by Maria Kley.
+      This launch of Monument Issue #1 | Rozema/Teunissen at Sexyland concides with an installation by Maria Kley.\

+      \

+      Some words by initiator Mary Lou Berkulin from the introduction of this first edition of Monument:\

+      \

-      Is it a strange confession to say that, when starting this project, I looked up the word ‘fashion’ in a dictionary?
+      "Is it a strange confession to say that, when starting this project, I looked up the word ‘fashion’ in a dictionary?
 The fact that in its explanation the word ‘transitory’ was mentioned as a characteristic of the word fashion was enough to affirm my thoughts.